hannaheps/TARP_motu_comparison/README.md

 # TARP_motu_comparison

-This repository holds the data and analyis for a comparative study between motus on Tetiaroa that dispaly varying rat invasion histories.
+This repository holds the data and analysis for a comparative study between motus on Tetiaroa that dispaly varying rat invasion histories.
 Data streams from November 2021 ONLY that are used include:
 1) Algae isotopes
 2) Coral and water microbes